-We also offer an MPhil and a Masters by dissertation in this subject.
+You can choose to study on a full-time or part-time basis and we also offer an MPhil and a Masters by dissertation in this subject.

 You can apply until:

-Always verify the dates on the programme website.
+Make sure you verify exact dates on the programme website.

 You need the following IELTS score: